oceanprotocol-archive/OEPs/2/README.md

 A OEP MUST have a single responsible editor, the only person who SHALL change the status of the OEP through the lifecycle stages.

 A OEP MAY also have additional contributors who contribute changes to it.
-It is RECOMMENDED to use the [C4 process](../1/README.md) to maximize the scale and diversity of contributions.
+It is RECOMMENDED to maximize the scale and diversity of contributions.

 The editor is responsible for accurately maintaining the state of OEPs and for handling all comments on the OEP.